freeCodeCamp/guide/src/pages/accessibility/accessibility-basics/index.md

 For images of text, the text can either be included in the alt-attribute or offered in some alternative manner.
 The problem is that adding the textual alternative on the same page would basically make the same content show twice for people who can see the image, which is why the alt-attribute is better in this case.

+The text should provide the context and information that is an alternative to seeing the image.
+It is simply not enough to write "image of hot air balloons" - why are the balloon pictures there?
+If the image is stylized or conveys an emotional meaning, this can be included.

 ### I can't read your scrawl, son

 Even people who don't wear glasses and have no problem with their eyesight at all benefit from an easy to read font and proper contrast.
 I'm sure you would cringe if you had to fill in a form where light yellow, hopelessly loopy letters are placed on a white background.
-For people who's eyesight is not as good, like your grandma for example, this becomes hopelessly worse.
+For people who's eyesight is not as good, like your grandma, for example, this becomes hopelessly worse.

 The WCAG has contrast ratios for smaller and larger letters and there's plenty of tools out there to check if the contrast ratios are strong enough.
 The information and tooling is there, go use it ![:slight_smile:](//forum.freecodecamp.com/images/emoji/emoji_one/slight_smile.png?v=2 ":slight_smile:")